Smart-IoT-Systems/genesis-uca/docs/examples/2.thingml_localhost/README.md

 Finally, because there might be different ways to start the binary generated from the ThingML program, we need to specify how to start it.
 For that, we will use a _SSH-Resource_.
 In the GeneSIS Modelling language A _SoftwareComponent_ can be associated with _Resources_ (e.g., scripts, configuration files) adopted to manage its deployment life-cycle (i.e., download, configure, install, start, and stop).
 In our case we need to define (i) the _startCommand_ of our SSH-Resource describing how to start our SoftwareComponent and (ii) the credentials for accessing our Host.
+Please note that in the _startCommand_, **the name of the .jar file must start with the same name of the configuration in the ThingML file**.
+For example, in the hello.thingml file, with this line 'configuration Hello', the generated .jar file will be 'hello-1.0.0-jar-with-dependencies.jar'.

 ![alt text](./images/ssh_resource.png "SSH-resource")